Your Guide to Ohio’s Minimum Wage

 A 2006 voter-approved amendment to the Ohio Constitution ties minimum wage to inflation.
 So each year, the wage increases by a small amount to reflect the increase in the Consumer Price Index (which is used to calculate inflation).
 In 2018, the increase was 15 cents per hour; in 2017, it was five cents per hour; and in 2016, it was 15 cents per hour.

-While there are no proposed laws to change the state’s minimum wage, there are people pushing for an increase.
-Ohio Democrats, union leaders, and activists want to increase the state’s minimum wage to $15.
+Currently, Ohio Democrats, union leaders, and activists want to increase the state’s minimum wage to $15.

 Are there plans to change the minimum wage in any cities in Ohio?

 In 2016, there was a campaign to raise the minimum wage in Cleveland to $15.
 Legislation was introduced by the Cleveland City Council last year that proposed a phased approach to reaching $15, starting with a minimum wage of $12 in 2018.